colecharb/dishes/README.md

 # Dishes

-A simple and lightweight digital recipe box.
+_A simple and lightweight digital recipe box — work in progress._

 <p>